Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Developed jointly by the College of Policing and the National Police Chiefs’ Council, in collaboration with Black communities and partners such as the National Black Police Association and an independent scrutiny and oversight board, the Police Race Action Plan sets out changes across policing to improve outcomes for Black people who work with or interact with policing,
+Developed jointly by the College of Policing and the National Police Chiefs’ Council, in collaboration with Black communities and partners such as the National Black Police Association and an independent scrutiny and oversight board, the Police Race Action Plan sets out changes across policing to improve outcomes for Black people who work with or interact with policing.
+Supported by all 43 Chief Constables in England and Wales, including our own Chief Constable, the plan aims to address disparities affecting Black communities and the lower levels of trust and confidence in policing.

 The support and guidance of our local communities is key to successfully embedding the plan into everything we do.